-Xu discussed how fast ions affect turbulent transport in ITB based on HL-2A experiments.
-The results indicate that the enhancement of nonlinear electromagnetic stabilization effects caused by fast ions can significantly reduce the heat transport level [47].
-Xie reported that nonthermal distribution can increase the fusion reaction rate by approximately 0.5-1 times for deuterium-tritium nuclei and by one to three times for hydrogen-boron fusion [48].
-Liu reported the polarization characteristics of ion cyclotron instability (ICI) observed for the first time on the HL-2A device using the newly developed diagnostics.
-ICI can be used to infer the alpha particle distribution information in fusion reactors

-[49].
-Gao identified a new resonant condition for the interaction between passing EPs and tearing mode (TM) using M3D -K simulation.
-The study revealed that the passing EPs can excite a 2/1 fishbone, which can interact strongly with TM, thus enhancing EP losses.
-Cao reported that a type of helical AE can be induced in magnetic islands in tokamak plasmas.
+Xu discussed how the fast ions affect turbulent transport in ITB, based on the HL-2A experiments.
+Results indicated that the enhancement of nonlinear electromagnetic stabilization effects caused by fast ions can significantly reduce heat transport level [47].
+Xie reported that the non-thermal distribution can increase the fusion reaction rate by about 0.5-1 times for deuterium-tritium nuclei and by 1-3 times for hydrogen-boron fusion [48].
+Liu reported the polarization characteristics of ion cyclotron instability (ICI) observed on the HL-2A device with the newly developed diagnostics for the first time.
+ICI can be used to infer the information of alpha particle distribution in fusion reactors [49].
+Gao found a new resonant condition for the interaction between passing EPs and tearing mode (TM) through M3D-K simulation.
+It was found that the passing EPs can excite a 2/1 fishbone which can interact strongly with TM, thus enhancing EP losses.
+Cao reported that a kind of helical Alfvén eigenmode (AE) can be induced in magnetic islands in tokamak plasmas.

-Zheng reported a new form of Hamiltonian in the wave-p article resonance coordinate.
-This theory simplifies the treatment of multiscale problems.
+Zheng reported a new form of Hamiltonian in the wave-particle resonance coordinate.
+This theory simplifies the treatment of multi-scales problems.
 Bao presented a brief overview of the MAS code.
-This code has been extended to include multicomponents of EPs and applied to study various AEs for tokamak devices [50].
-Zhang carried out a linear simulation study of the m/n = 1/1 mode using the hybrid code CLT-K. They pointed out that the parallel inertia and δB response terms significantly affect the eigenvalues of kink instabilities.
-These two terms should be carefully treated in MHD-kinetic simulations.
-Chen et al investigated the influence of elongation on the dispersion relation of the EPinduced geodesic acoustic mode (EGAM) through gyrokinetic theory.
-This study revealed that the elongation had a weak effect on the frequency of EGAM but significantly reduced its growth rate.
-The theoretical results agreed well with GENE simulations [51].
-Kong reported that the hydrogen-boron fusion reaction rate was increased for the slowingdown distribution of ions compared with the Maxwellian case [52].
+This code has been extended to include multi-components of energetic particles and applied to study various AEs for tokamak devices [50].
+Zhang carried out a linear simulation study of the m/n = 1/1 mode using hybrid code CLT-K. They pointed out that the parallel inertia and δB response terms significantly affect the eigenvalues of kink instabilities.
+These two terms should be carefully treated in the MHD-kinetic simulation, Chen investigated the influence of elongation on the dispersion relation of the EP-induced geodesic acoustic mode (EGAM) through gyro-kinetic theory.
+It revealed that the elongation has a weak effect on the frequency of EGAM, but significantly reduces its growth rate.
+The theoretical results agree well with GENE simulations [51].
+Kong reported that the hydrogen-boron fusion reaction rate is enhanced for the slowing-down distribution of ions, compared with the Maxwellian case [52].

-Wei et al developed an eigenvalue code to calculate the frequency and parallel mode structure of AEs in general geometry, which was applied to predict continuous spectrum and toroidal AE structure for a divertor tokamak test (DTT) facility that was built at the ENEA Research Center in Frascati, Italy [53-55].
-You et al studied the formation of ambipolar radial electric fields in random magnetic fields by the gyrokinetic code NLT.
-Zheng showed that 3D perturbations (e.g. ripple fields and TM) have a synergetic influence on fast-ion losses.
-When the amplitude of TM exceeded a threshold, the fast-ion transport and losses were determined by TM [56].
+Wei developed an eigenvalue code to calculate the frequency and parallel mode structure of AEs in general geometry, which was applied to predict continuous spectrum and toroidal Alfvén eigenmode (TAE) structure for divertor tokamak test (DTT) facility.
+DTT is being built at the ENEA Research Center in Frascati, Italy [53, 55].
+You studied the formation of ambipolar radial electric fields in random magnetic fields by gyrokinetic code NLT.
+Zheng showed that the 3D perturbations (e.g. ripple fields, TM) have a synergetic influence on fast ion losses.
+When the amplitude of TM exceeds a threshold, the fast ion transport and losses are determined by TM [56].